TomasHubelbauer/sqlite-javascript/README.md

   group membership to each `DataViewBox` byte cell for visual debugging and inspection of the database pages
 - Adjust the `DataViewBox` cell sizes to accomodate numbers of 3 digits
+- Introduce a new class `Record` which is fed a `DataView` and reads the serial types and the payload into an API